digital-archives/HISTGA1011/assignments/final/paper_structure.md

 - Available budget or resources for both short- and long-term digital preservation efforts
 - Technical shortcomings
 - Sustainability
+- Risk that may arise due to rights clearance

 Describe the plan for the long-term preservation of your project.
 This may include identifying: